 Saves Fuel

 Using the air recirculation button saves fuel.
 Yes, that's right.
 You can save fuel by flicking that switch and setting the system to recirculate mode.
 AC systems burn fuel.
 And, the harder they have to work the more fuel they consume.
-You can reduce their workload by activating the air recirculation button and reducing your vehicle's fuel consumption.
+You can reduce its workload by activating the air recirculation button and reducing your vehicle's fuel consumption.

 Keeps Bad Air Out